jascoproducts/firmware/zwave/Enbrighten-GE/ZWA3016/58438 - In-Wall Paddle Dimmer, 700S/1.25/README.md

 TBD THROUGH PRESENT

 ## CHANGELOG:
-1. Shortened dimming speed from 1-100 to 10 seconds
+1. Shortened dimming speed for 1-100 to 10 seconds
 2. Updated to ignore invalid zero value for parameters 30, 31, 34, 35 and 36